cyan-ding/evilevo/README.md

 High CAI values (>0.7) suggest intentional codon optimization for human expression, which is unusual for naturally occurring viruses and may indicate synthetic design.

 ## Evo2

+Evo 2 is a novel transformer-like model for generating DNA nucleotide sequences developed by the Arc Institute.
+It has already been shown to have capabilities to generate novel prokaryotic viruses after fine-tuning.
+Thus, we aimed to expand on that prior work by fine-tuning it on eukaryotic viruses, which could have the potential to infect humans.
+As such, our fine-tuned model has significant red team value for the bioweapon capabilities of models.
+The model was fine tuned using the NCBI virus genome dataset with the NVIDIA bionemo package.
+The best performing checkpoint of our fine tuning was at 350 iterations out of 1000.
+The capabilities of our fine-tuned model can be explored on the generate page of the webapp.

 ## Installation